ly7erg1c/text_manipulation/README.md

 A command-line utility for extracting and manipulating various types of data from text.
 This tool is designed for cybersecurity professionals, developers, and anyone who needs to quickly extract structured data from unstructured text.

+**Important Privacy Notice**: This tool only queries existing threat intelligence data from external APIs.
+No user data, hashes, IP addresses, or URLs are ever posted or submitted to VirusTotal or AbuseIPDB APIs.
+The tool performs read-only queries against their existing intelligence databases.
+If information about a specific artifact is not present in their intelligence corpus, the tool will return no result for that artifact.

 ## Table of Contents

 - [Features](#features)